dcmi/lrmi/README.md

 The specification is curated by the DCMI [LRMI Task Group](https://www.dublincore.org/groups/lrmi-task-group/).
 We encourage you to suggest improvements for LRMI by opening an [issue](https://github.com/dcmi/lrmi/issues/new/choose) or making a pull request.

-To participate in the LRMI Task Group, we invite you to join our monthly calls at [14:00 UTC](https://www.timeanddate.com/worldclock/converter.html?iso=20210601T140000&p1=224&p2=220&p3=64&p4=179&p5=304&p6=37&p7=5197) on the first Tuesday of the month.
+To participate in the LRMI Task Group, we invite you to join our monthly calls at 08:00 PT on the first Tuesday of the month.
 For information about these calls, including agenda and further discussion, join the [DC-LRMI Task Group mail list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=DC-LRMI).